-In addition to the monthly reports, each month the Bank’s twelve Agents make quantitative assessments of economic conditions as seen from their respective countries and regions.
-These scores provide numerical measures of the intelligence that the Agents gather from month to month, and cover some areas of the economy where there are no official statistics.
-The scores are also timely and some have a high correlation with subsequently published ONS data.
-As such, they can be useful indicators of the current economic conjuncture.
-The scores are discussed in more detail in a Quarterly Bulletin article, available in Key Resources below.
+As well as their reports, our Agents also produce quantitative assessments of economic conditions as seen from their region.
+These scores provide numerical measures of the intelligence that they gather from month to month, and cover some areas of the economy for which there are no official statistics.

-The Bank's Monetary Policy Committee uses the intelligence provided by the Agents, in conjunction with information from other sources, to assist its understanding and assessment of current economic conditions.
+Our Monetary Policy Committee uses the intelligence provided by the Agents, alongside information from other sources, to help it understand and assess current economic conditions.

 This publication is a summary of economic reports compiled by the Bank of England’s Agents between late November 2016 and late February 2017.
 It generally makes comparisons with activity and prices a year earlier.

 - Moderate rates of activity growth had continued overall.
 Retail sales volumes growth had eased.
 It was expected to slow further during the year ahead as the fall in sterling fed through to higher prices, reducing households’ purchasing power.
 In contrast, export volume growth had picked up.
 That was due to the fall in sterling and stronger world growth.